aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 13. Once deployed, you should see a CodePipeline project named `PBMMAccel-InstallerPipeline` in your account.
 This pipeline connects to Github, pulls the code from the prescribed branch and deploys the Accelerator state machine.
 14. For new stack deployments, when the stack deployment completes, the Accelerator state machine will automatically execute (in Code Pipeline).
 When upgrading you must manually `Release Change` to start the pipeline.
 15. **While the pipeline is running, review the list of [Known Installation Issues]([https://github.com/aws-samples/aws-secure-environment-accelerator/blob/master/docs/installation/index.md#Known-Installation-Issues) near the bottom on this document**
-16. Once the pipeline completes (typically 15-20 minutes), the state machine, named `PBMMAccel-MainStateMachine_sm`, will start in Step Functions
+16. Once the pipeline completes (typically 15-20 minutes), the main state machine, named `PBMMAccel-MainStateMachine_sm`, will start in Step Functions
 17. The state machine takes several hours to execute on an initial installation.
 Timing for subsequent executions depends entirely on what resources are changed in the configuration file, but can take as little as 20 minutes.
 18. The configuration file will be automatically moved into Code Commit (and deleted from S3).
 From this point forward, you must update your configuration file in CodeCommit.
 19. You will receive an email from the State Machine SNS topic.
 Please confirm the email subscription to enable receipt of state machine status messages.
 Until completed you will not receive any email messages.
 20. After the perimeter account is created in AWS Organizations, but before the Accelerator reaches Stage 2:
-    1. NOTE: If you miss the step, or fail to execute it in time, no need to be concerned, you will simply need to re-run the state machine to deploy the firewall products
+    1. NOTE: If you miss the step, or fail to execute it in time, no need to be concerned, you will simply need to re-run the main state machine (`PBMMAccel-MainStateMachine_sm`) to deploy the firewall products
     2. Login to the **perimeter** sub-account (Assume your `organization-admin-role`)
     3. Activate the Fortinet Fortigate BYOL AMI and the Fortinet FortiManager BYOL AMI at the URL: https://aws.amazon.com/marketplace/privatemarketplace
        - Note: you should see the private marketplace, including the custom color specified in prerequisite step 4 above.